Questions We All Have: Why Is Framing So Expensive?

-If you've tried to have anything framed lately, you probably had the same reaction I did, which is "OMG why is this so expensive?!?"
+If you’ve tried to have anything framed lately, you probably had the same reaction I did, which is “OMG why is this so expensive?!?”
+The answer to that question comes down to a few factors, the biggest of which is the time (and skill) it takes for the framers to make a custom frame, mat, etc… but more on that later.

 To wit: as a milestone anniversary present, my sweet husband gifted me with an antique map of Paris.
-It's very cool and I do not want to know what it cost.
+It’s very cool and I do not want to know what it cost.
 But he overlooked the part where before I can hang it, it has to be framed.
-I called a local framing shop where they were nice enough to help me ballpark it over the phone, and for the 18"x15" map I'm looking at more than $500.
+I called a local framing shop where they were nice enough to help me ballpark it over the phone, and for the 18″x15″ map I’m looking at more than $500.
 For a frame.

 That is a lot of money.
 And I’ve heard of much worse.